• Skip to primary navigation

 Have you ever sat down with a slice of banana bread, only to have your four-legged friend beg with puppy dog eyes?
 When you make a dog banana bread, you can give your pup their own slice to enjoy.

-Not only does giving your dog their own slice of banana bread make it feel like they are sharing snack time with you, but it’s good for your dog too.
-It’s made with natural ingredients, all of which are fantastic for your pet’s health.
+Giving your dog their own slice of banana bread makes it feel like they are sharing snack time with you, and you’ll know it’s made with natural, wholesome ingredients.

-The high sugar content of human banana bread makes it bad for dogs, causing many health problems, including diabetes and weight gain.
+The high sugar content of human banana bread makes it bad for dogs, causing diabetes and weight gain.
 It’s especially not good for diabetic dogs.

 Homemade banana bread ensures there are no artificial sweeteners in it.
 It’s important because one sweetener, xylitol, is highly toxic to dogs and can cause liver failure.

-It also doesn’t have toxic ingredients such as spices like nutmeg, nuts like macadamia nuts, chocolate chips, or raisins, which can cause kidney failure.
+It also doesn’t have other harmful ingredients such as nutmeg, macadamia nuts, chocolate chips, or raisins.

 See my in-depth article on banana bread and dogs.

-The entire list of ingredients, step-by-step directions, and nutritional information are in the printable recipe card at the bottom of this article.
-First, I want to share some additional information about the simple ingredients I used in this dog-friendly banana bread recipe.
+I want to share some additional information about the simple ingredients I used in this dog-friendly banana bread recipe.
+Here’s what you’ll need:

 • Ripe Bananas – The main flavor of the bread.
 Use an overripe banana.